jvermeir/stuff/javaStuff/src/main/java/ifs/ifBlog.md

 How to if?

-While trying to upgrade my programming skills, I ran into a new fangled way to do ifs.
+While trying to upgrade my programming skills, I ran into a new-fangled way to do ifs.
 The example below is taken from code that reads properties from a file.
 A property may or may not be defined in the file.
 If it isn't it should get a default value.